Quantum order by disorder in Frustrated Spin Nanotubes: Schwinger boson theory

 \subsection{Mean-field phase diagrams}

-In principle, the mean-field states of Eq. (\ref{eq:Hamiltonian_J1_J2}) can be obtained by minimizing the ground state energy of Eq. (\ref{MFHamiltonian}) with respect to all possible mean-field parameters, which is generally rather difficult.
-Here we only consider translationally invariant mean-field ansatzs that are connected to the $\mathbb{Z}_2$ ansatz or N\'eel ansatz, as shown in Fig. \ref{fig:SB_ansaetze}, via second-order phase transitions.
+In principle, the mean-field states of Eq. (\ref{eq:Hamiltonian_J1_J2}) can be obtained by minimizing the ground state energy of Eq.~\eqref{MFHamiltonian} with respect to all possible mean-field parameters, which is generally rather difficult.
+Here we only consider translationally invariant mean-field ans\"atze that are connected via second-order phase transitions to either the $\mathbb{Z}_2$ ansatz or the N\'eel ansatz, which are shown in Fig.~\ref{fig:SB_ansaetze}.
 The first-order phase transition is then determined by directly comparing the ground state energy of different states, while the continuous phase transition is determined by analyzing the instability of ground state energy through the calculation of its second derivatives.
-Below we show our final results and the detailed calculations can be found in Appendix \ref{appendix:SchBoson}.
+Below we show our final results and the detailed calculations can be found in Appendix~\ref{appendix:SchBoson}.

-Figure \ref{fig:Nx4diagram} shows the mean-field phase diagram of $N_x=4$ spin nanotube.
+Figure~\ref{fig:Nx4diagram} shows the mean-field phase diagram of the $N_x=4$ spin nanotube.
 For $0<\eta<1$, the classical ground state of the system contains two decoupled antiferromagnetic sublattices (DAS).
-When $S$ is large but finite, the quantum fluctuation removes the classical degeneracy and leads to $\mathbb{Z}_2$-helical long-range order (LRO), which corresponds to different handedness of spin texture around the nanotube (see Fig. \ref{fig1trial}{(b)}).
-When $\eta$ or $S$ decreases, the enhanced quantum fluctuation melts the order and the system continuously transitions to the DAS phase.
-At intermediate $\eta$, there exists a `decoupled antiferromagnetic chain' (DAC) phase, which exists at unrealistically small $S$ and may be unstable when finite $N$ fluctuation is considered.
+When $S$ is large but finite, the quantum fluctuations remove the classical degeneracy and lead to $\mathbb{Z}_2$-helical long-range order (LRO), which corresponds to a different handedness of the spin texture around the nanotube (see Fig.~\ref{fig1trial}{(b)}).
+When either $\eta$ or $S$ decrease, quantum fluctuations are enhanced and the order melts such that the system continuously transitions to the DAS phase.
+At intermediate $\eta$, there exists a ``decoupled antiferromagnetic chain" (DAC) phase, which exists at unrealistically small $S < 1/2$ and may be unstable when finite $N$ fluctuations are considered.
+We note that this regime can be reached when considering SU($N$) spins with $N>2$ for which quantum fluctuations are enhanced and small spin $S\sim 1/N$ is possible~\cite{Arovas1988,Read1991,Flint2009}.
 For sufficiently large $\eta$, antiferromagnetic alignment of nearest-neighbor spins is favored, and the system enters N\'eel short-range order (SRO) phase through a first-order transition.

 For general $N_x\geq 4$, the phase diagram is expected to be similar to the $N_x=4$ case.
 Near the $\mathbb{Z}_2$ phase transition, the system may be regarded as one-dimensional if the spin correlation length is much larger than the circumference of the nanotube ($\eta\rightarrow 0$), or two-dimensional if in the opposite limit ($\eta\rightarrow 1/2$).
 The asymptotic solution of the second-order phase transition in the 1D regime is given by